mintproject/MINT-Data-Sync/README.md

 # MINT-Data-Sync
-Scripts to download new datasets as it becomes available and register them in MINT Data Catalog
+Scripts to be used by MINT or other systems to download new datasets as they become available and register them in MINT Data Catalog.

 ## Instructions